 But, still, I think that at that point, OotP, Tom wasn’t able to get into Harry’s mind.
 Just his head.

-Which brings us to the business with the Pensieve.
+Which brings us back to the business with the Pensieve.

 We can no longer depend upon the reading that Snape was merely off-loading memories in order to keep them out of Harry’s way.
-He probably didn’t give a damn about the possibility that Harry might get a peek inside his head during a lesson (or even think very highly of the possibility that the boy might manage to do so, either).
+He probably didn’t give a damn about Harry getting a peek inside his head during a lesson (or think very highly of the possibility that the boy might manage to do so, either).
 If he was worried about Harry doing that, the memories were safer where they were originally.

 At first glance, it is easy to assume that he might have been off-loading memories that he couldn’t afford to show to Voldemort.
 Which, right there, gives us a paradigm shift in our interpretation of just what was really going on during that series of Occlumency lessons.